 - c) Remove dirty water remaining on the floor with a squeegee, mop or a wet vacuum.

-- The application of a quality acrylic liquid floor wax is recommended, particularly in areas with heavy traffic.
+- The application of a quality acrylic liquid floor maintenance wax is recommended, particularly in areas with heavy traffic.

 Special precaution must be taken when using a wax stripper.
 A test should be performed prior to using this method on flooring surfaces.